Liebelei: Production

+Liebelei was directed by Max Ophüls and produced by Elite Tonfilm.
 The film, based on a play of the same name (Liebelei) by Arthur Schnitzler, describes an ill-fated love affair.
 A 1927 silent film version was previously produced.
 A separate French-language version – A Love Story (1934) – was also released, using most of the original cast.

 The film's sets were designed by the art director Gabriel Pellon.
 Location shooting took place in Berlin and Vienna.